THE ASHBORY STORY (1985 - 2002)

 Al and Nigel still reminisce about the strangely benign smile which had lingered on the face of the Managing Director of London's Bass Centre when first confronted by their funny little rubber bass for, surrounded by possibly the largest collection of basses in England, the Ashbory must have appeared almost ukulele-like.
 Yet from those very early days Barry Moorhouse had been consistently supportive and enthusiastic, and was now about to demonstrate his faith still further by "putting his money where his mouth was"...

-By this time, the Bass Centre had been responsible for more UK sales of the Ashbory in its various forms than any other British outlet and, as a result of this, Barry had received a great deal of feedback and comment from the general bass-playing public.
-His enthusiasm and insight were considerable, and thus it was agreed that if Al and Nigel could organise and finance the manufacture of the bass, he would undertake the marketing and dealer distribution from the Bass Centre.
+By this time, The Bass Centre had been responsible for more UK sales of the Ashbory, in all its various forms, than any other British outlet and, as a result of this, Barry had received a great deal of feedback and comment from the general bass-playing public.
+His enthusiasm and insight were considerable, and thus it was agreed that if Al and Nigel could organise and finance the manufacture of the bass, he would undertake the marketing and dealer distribution from The Bass Centre.
 Lessons had been learned from the design problems of the Guild instrument, so a major re-think was necessary and there followed a great deal of discussion regarding the form the new Ashbory should take.
 Barry felt, despite the proven sound, that the overall appearance should be less radical and more in keeping with bassists expectations of how an instrument should look.

 It was therefore back to the drawing board for Nigel, and thus the new Ashbory was conceived.
 Out went the dogbone shape completely in favour of a more 'high-tech' body and an increased scale length of 22" / 56cm.
 The friction tuning pegs were discontinued in favour of geared machine heads, and the rest of the hardware, where economically possible, would be injection-moulded from glass reinforced nylon.
 Colour options would be black, black... or black!